 Depth, experience, and continuity of investment staff

 The figures regarding investment staff do not include support staff and other employees.
-All figures as of 31 December 2016.
+All figures as at 31 March 2017.